Fundamental limitations to key distillation from Gaussian states with Gaussian operations: Introduction

 In this paper, we investigate the operational effectiveness of the all-Gaussian framework in the context of QKD, establishing ultimate limitations on the amount of secret key that can be extracted from arbitrary multi-mode Gaussian states by means of local Gaussian operations, local classical processing, and public communication --- a quantity that we call \emph{Gaussian secret key}.
-The fact that the initial state is Gaussian and that the available \emph{quantum} operations are Gaussian does not mean that the state will be Gaussian at all stages of the protocol, essentially because the local classical operations are entirely unrestricted.
+The fact that the initial state is Gaussian and that the available \emph{quantum} operations are Gaussian does not mean that the state will be Gaussian at all stages of the protocol, essentially because local classical operations are entirely unrestricted.
 For example, Alice could decide to apply a random displacement to her system (say, either $+s$ or $-s$, with equal probabilities), making the resulting state non-Gaussian.

-In a nutshell, besides confirming that key distillation is indeed possible in the Gaussian setting, we prove that it is not as efficient as it could be if also non-Gaussian measurements were allowed.
-Our bounds are given in terms of a Gaussian entanglement measure known as the R\'enyi-$2$ Gaussian entanglement of formation (denoted $\reof$)~\cite{Wolf03, adesso05, AdessoSerafini, Lami16, LL-log-det, extendibility}, and thus endow this quantity with a sound operational meaning.
-In this context, we establish three main results.
-First, that if only one-way public communication is allowed then the Gaussian secret key is at most $\reof$, with the inequality being saturated for pure Gaussian states (Theorem~\ref{KG_ub_thm}); we also prove that $\reof$ is often smaller than the one-way distillable entanglement on the physically relevant class of states obtained by sending one half of a two-mode squeezed vacuum across a pure loss channel, entailing that restricting to Gaussian operations leads to a decrease of the distillable key.
+In a nutshell we prove that, while key distillation is indeed possible in the Gaussian setting, it is not as efficient as it could be if also non-Gaussian measurements were allowed.
+Our bounds are given in terms of a Gaussian entanglement measure known as the {\em R\'enyi-$2$ Gaussian entanglement of formation} (denoted $\reof$)~\cite{Wolf03, adesso05, AdessoSerafini, Lami16, LL-log-det, extendibility}, and thus endow this quantity with a sound operational meaning.
+In this context, after formalizing basic definitions on CV systems (Section~\ref{sec:CV}) and Gaussian key distillation protocols (Section~\ref{sec:protocols}), we establish three main results in Section~\ref{sec:Main}.

+First, if only one-way public communication is allowed then the Gaussian secret key is at most $\reof$, with the inequality saturated for pure Gaussian states (Theorem~\ref{KG_ub_thm}).
 Secondly, we argue that the Gaussian secret key is anyway limited by $2\reof$ even in the most general setting where we allow two-way public communication (Theorem~\ref{KW_ub_thm}).
 Lastly, we show that the upper bound $\reof$ --- without the factor $2$ --- still holds even for two-way public communication, provided that Alice and Bob start the protocol with destructive Gaussian measurements (Theorem~\ref{KGM_ub_thm}).